fuzziqersoftware/resource_dasm/README.md

           information in the original resource is reproduced in the output, even for fully-transparent pixels.
-If the icon was intended to be used with a nonstandard compositing mode, the colors of fully-transparent pixels may have been relevant, but most image viewers and editors don't have a way to display this information.
+If the icon was intended to be used with a nonstandard compositing mode, the colors of fully-transparent pixels may have been relevant, but most modern image viewers and editors don't have a way to display this information.
     *1 -- The hotspot coordinates are appended to the output filename.
 The alpha channel in the cursor resource doesn't have the same meaning as in a normal image file; pixels with non-white color and non-solid alpha